openshift-storage-scale/openshift-storage-scale-operator/documentation/konflux_release.md

 done
 print "\n\n"
 if [[ ${#errors[@]} == 0 ]];then
-  print  🦄🦄🦄 snapshot $snapshot image pullspecs matches with bundle\'s labels.
+  print  🦄🦄🦄 snapshot $snapshot image pullspecs and release versions match with bundle\'s labels.
 Launch is a GO! 🚀🚀🚀;
 else
   print 🛑🛑🛑 This snapshot is not a good candidate for a release: for error in ${(v)errors}; do